Power Distribution

 REV-31-1293

 Power Distribution Blocks help to distribute the power to devices such as Control Hubs, SPARKminis, and more.
 See Game Manual Part 1 for a description of legal Power Distribution methods.
-The REV XT30 Power Distribution Block shown is only one option for distributing power, and is not the only legal device for power distribution.
+The Power Distribution Blocks shown are not the only legal devices for power distribution.

 REV Servo Power Module